gsrathoreniks/gsrathoreniks/README.md

+## Hey,
-## Hi there, I'm Gajendra Singh Rathore
+# I'm Gajendra Singh Rathore
-### I'm a Developer, Designer and full time learner!
+### 💻Developer & 🎨Designer

-- 🔭 I’m currently working on a Gaining skills
+- 🔭 Currenty working on Jetpact and Data Binding
-- 🌱 I’m currently learning everything 🤣
+- 💡 Got an app idea ?
+Let's collaborate and build.
 - 👯 I’m looking to collaborate with other Developers & content creators
-- 🥅 2020 Goals: Contribute more to Open Source projects, write some good articles and some videos maybe
+- 🥅 2020 Goals: Contribute more to Open Source projects, write some good articles and some videos maybe ;)

 <br/>